Photo © Craig P. Stehling, Momentum Imagery

 HIP has always believed in the right to nutritious food.
 It started its efforts to bring healthy, safe, and wholesome meals to those in need in 1998, serving Friday lunches in downtown Seattle.
-From 2007-2010 HIP’s volunteers served a daily breakfast seven days at week to clients at a major downtown Seattle shelter.
+From 2007 to 2010 HIP’s volunteers served a daily breakfast seven days a week to clients at a major downtown Seattle shelter.
 This food service was vital to the homeless population suffering from malnutrition and poor access to high quality food.
 HIP’s volunteers were awarded the 2007 and 2010 Mayor’s End Hunger Awards for their commitment to feeding the Seattle community and the 2008 Community Leader Award.
 In 2010, HIP transitioned its daily breakfast service to the shelter in order to place emphasis on issues of hunger among the homeless and low income residents of the Lake City community in north Seattle.

-Hunger is one of the many unfortunate side effects of and contributors to homelessness in Seattle.
 To achieve its vision of ending hunger by collaborating with community partners, HIP's programs aim to empower low-income and other economically and socially disadvantaged individuals by providing nutritional meals and basic cooking skills in a dignity-preserving fashion where clients' cultures are celebrated and respected.
 HIP's current programs include:

 Hunger Intervention Program is grateful for the support received from many sources: